alaa-a-a/kawarith/README.md

 ## How to cite this resources:
 ```
 Alharbi, Alaa, and Mark Lee.
-"Kawa ̄rith: an Arabic Twitter Corpus for Crisis Events."
+"Kawarith: an Arabic Twitter Corpus for Crisis Events."
 Proceedings of the Sixth Arabic Natural Language Processing Workshop.
 2021
 ```

 <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/">Creative Commons Attribution-NonCommercial 4.0 International License</a>.